nikolaini-byte/RaceCraftAnalyzer/README.md

 ## 📌 Vision

-RaceCraft NG is built for passionate drivers who want to **unleash their full potential** on track.
+RaceCraftAnalyzer is built for passionate drivers who want to **unleash their full potential** on track.
-Whether you're karting at your local circuit or lapping the Nürburgring in a sim — RaceCraft NG gives you the **data-driven insights** to improve.
+Whether you're karting at your local circuit or lapping the Nürburgring in a sim — RaceCraftAnalyzer gives you the **data-driven insights** to improve.

 No noise.
 No guesswork.
 Just precision.